Reviews You Can Rely On

 Credit: Abriah Wofford

-One last thing to mention is that your only option to get the print from computer to printer is through a USB thumb drive.
-No wifi, no SD card slot.
-Not the worst thing, but we prefer to see at least network connectivity in a printer at this price point.
+One last thing to mention is that you can only print from your computer to the printer through a USB thumb drive.
+There is no Wi-Fi connection and no SD card slot.
+This is not the worst thing, but we prefer to see at least network connectivity in a printer at this price point.

 elegoo saturn 2 - removing the build plate to drain a completed print.